olejardamir/Hertz/CommunityTesting.md

 If any issues are detected, they will be fixed and links updated on this page and announced to Telegram: https://t.me/joinchat/Ote9nhcPmwqf4Kmh3Fh6Uw

+If you have any questions about the steps below, please ask on Telegram: https://t.me/joinchat/Ote9nhcPmwqf4Kmh3Fh6Uw

 The purpose of this document is a tutorial to how to test the Hertz token, and also to provide the instructions on how to obtain and trade the token once it launches.